-Sarileru Neekevvaru First Single: Mind Block Song To Release At 5:04 PM!
+Sarileru Neekevvaru First Single: 'Mind Block' Song To Release At 5:04 PM!

 Meanwhile, Devi Sri Prasad came up with another post on Twitter through which he has shared some of the pictures taken during the recording of the song.
 The tweet has once again upped the expectations as DSP has asked followers whether they are ready with the steps for the songs.
-Anil Ravipudi too came up with a tweet later on conveying that he is also waiting for the arrival of the song.
+Director Anil Ravipudi too came up with a tweet later, conveying that he is also waiting for the arrival of the song.

 మాస్ పాట ఎవరు కొడితె దిమ్మ తిరిగి MIND BLOCK అవుతుందో.... ఆడే DSP 😂👌...
 Sirr waiting for 5.04 pm.... #mindblock..... https://t.co/LAEb7mOQql— Anil Ravipudi (@AnilRavipudi) December 2, 2019

 Earlier, the team had come up with an announcement that the songs from Sarileru NeeKevvaru will release on upcoming Mondays.
 The #MassMBMondays was also trending on YouTube ever since then.
-Reportedly, the film will have five songs in it.
+Reportedly, the film will have five songs.

 Devi Sri Prasad was the composer of Mahesh Babu's previous flick Maharshi as well.
 Audiences expect nothing less than a sure shot chartbuster from the much-popular music director.